How to deal with the pressure of onsighting

 Pay no attention to the grade

 Knowing the grade of the route might not be a good thing if you have the intention to onsight.
-Reason being, if you know you the grade is at or beyond your limit you will approach the climb with immense apprehension.
+The reason is, that if you know the grade is at or beyond your limit you will approach the climb with immense apprehension.
 Whereas climbing without prior knowledge of the grade will free your mind of any fear or anxiety.

 Climb without the desire to onsight